These Are the Most Important Spring 2021 Trends, Period

 We combed through all the collections to bring you a comprehensive guide to the most important spring trends of the season.
-Next year will be flooded with covetable pieces that work into how we want to dress right now with some fresh twists.
-That includes everything from luxe house slippers meant to be worn just about everywhere, slouchy suiting to withstand a day of back-to-back Zoom calls, and reimagined sportswear that is destined to be your uniform next year.
+This year will be flooded with covetable pieces that work into how we want to dress right now with some fresh twists.
+That includes everything from luxe house slippers meant to be worn just about everywhere, slouchy suiting to withstand a day of back-to-back Zoom calls, and reimagined sportswear that is destined to be your uniform this year.
 The best part?
-You don't need to wait until next year to shop our favorite spring trends.
+You don't need to do all the heavy lifting in order to shop our favorite spring trends.
 Keep scrolling to see the ones we can't stop talking about.

 Photo:Courtesy of Acne; Courtesy of Baum und Pferdgarten; Courtesy of Givenchy; Courtesy of Khaite; Courtesy of Sportmax